-Recall the Dirichlet Problem: Given a continuous function v on $\partial U$ for some domain U find a harmonic function u extending v to U. So u is continuous on $\overline{U}$ and equal to v on $\partial U$ .
+Recall the Dirichlet Problem: Given a continuous function v on ∂U for some domain U find a harmonic function u extending v to U. So u is continuous on \overline{U} and equal to v on ∂U .

-We showed in the last lecture that if u is a harmonic function on a simply connected domain U then u is the real part of a holomorphic function.
+We have shown that if u is a harmonic function on a simply connected domain U then u is the real part of a holomorphic function.
 Conversely given a holomorphic function f we obtain a harmonic function by taking its real part.

-Recall the Dirichlet Problem: Given a continuous function v on $\partial U$ for some domain U find a harmonic function u extending v to U. So u is continuous on $\overline{U}$ and equal to v on $\partial U$ .
+Recall the Dirichlet Problem: Given a continuous function v on ∂U for some domain U find a harmonic function u extending v to U. So u is continuous on \overline{U} and equal to v on ∂U .

-We showed in the last lecture that if u is a harmonic function on a simply connected domain U then u is the real part of a holomorphic function.
+We have shown that if u is a harmonic function on a simply connected domain U then u is the real part of a holomorphic function.
 Conversely given a holomorphic function f we obtain a harmonic function by taking its real part.

-So to solve the Dirichlet problem for a simply connected domain U for a given function g on $\partial U$ , it suffices to find a holomorphic function f on U such that $\Re(f) = g$ on the boundary $\partial U$ .
+So to solve the Dirichlet problem for a simply connected domain U for a given function g on ∂U , it suffices to find a holomorphic function f on U such that $\Re(f) = g$ on the boundary ∂U .